Baselj/ExcelVBAReadFromWebAPI/README.md

 - Creates an Excel shape (arrow) according to the temperature change (arrow up/arrow down/circle).
 - Writes the result in Sheet1.
 - In case of errors message box is shown.

+## How do I use it?

+- Import .bas file from the commit into a new module